Companion services — when they need company more than care

 The fit between your parent and a companion matters enormously.
 A companion who is technically available but incompatible with your parent becomes just another task you have to manage, not a solution.

-Start by thinking about what your parent actually needs or wants in terms of personality and interests.
+Start by thinking about what your parent actually needs in terms of personality and interests.
 Does your parent need someone quiet and calm, or someone more energetic and talkative?
 Does your parent like being involved in activities, or do they prefer quiet company?
-Does your parent care about a shared interest, like a love of gardening or old movies?
+Does your parent care about a shared interest, like gardening or old movies?
 Is age important to your parent?
 Would they feel more comfortable with someone close to their age, or would someone younger feel fresh and interesting?

 Talk to the agency or organization about your parent's personality and needs.
-Don't settle for "whoever is available next."
+Don't settle for whoever is available next.
 A good companion service will want to match people thoughtfully.
 They might ask questions about your parent's interests, living situation, mobility level, and what kind of company would be most meaningful.

 When you're considering someone, ask about their experience working with older adults.
 Have they worked as a companion before?
 Have they worked in care settings?
-Do they have experience with people who have specific conditions your parent might have, like dementia or hearing loss?
+Do they have experience with people who have specific conditions your parent might have, like early-stage dementia or hearing loss?

 Trust your instinct about personality fit.
 Your parent will spend several hours a week with this person.
-If your parent seems uncomfortable, or if they don't seem to connect, it's worth trying someone else.
+If your parent seems uncomfortable, or if they don't connect, it's worth trying someone else.
 This isn't being too picky.
 This is making sure the service actually works.

 Making the Relationship Work

 Be clear with the companion about what you're hoping will happen.
 Is the main goal for your parent to get out of the house more?
 Is it to have someone to talk to?
-Is it to help with specific household tasks?
+Is it to help with specific tasks?
 Is it a combination?
 When the companion understands the actual goal, they're more likely to create the right kind of support.

 Also check in with the companion, especially if you're paying privately.
 How is your parent doing?
 Is there anything about the arrangement that isn't working?
 Is your parent engaged, or do they seem withdrawn?
 A good companion will tell you honestly if they're concerned about your parent's wellbeing.

-The Small Changes That Matter
+The Changes That Add Up

 One thing that's easy to underestimate is the power of consistent, meaningful human connection.
 Your parent might not become a completely different person because they have a companion visiting twice a week.
 But they might eat better because someone is there to eat with them.
 They might sleep better because they're less lonely and anxious.
 They might feel more motivated to get dressed and stay engaged with the day.
 They might remember to take their medications.
 They might feel less scared.